raspberrypisig/SolidPython/README.rst

 .. code:: python

-  from solid import *
+  from solid2 import *

 you shoul be fine.

 **solid.utils**

-*this is my (jeff) personal opinion and the base for design decisions for the current SolidPytho 2.x.x beta design.
-I'd like to have a discussion about it!*

-``solid.utils`` consists of convenience functions and "modelling extensions" (kind of a small third party library like `mcad, bosl, bosl2`).
+``solid.utils`` consisted of convenience functions and "modelling extensions" (kind of a small third party library like `mcad, bosl, bosl2`).
-The convenience functions are now -- or the missing ones are supposed to be -- part of `solid.extensions.convenience` and are automatically importet with the main package.
+The convenience functions are now -- or the missing ones are supposed to be -- part of `solid2.extensions.convenience` and are automatically importet with the main package.

 Concerning the "modelling extensions" I would actually like to get rid of them as part of the SolidPython 2.x.x package.
 The resons are the following: